Banata

 "Cannot reset password"

-The user signed up with username only and has no email address linked.
-Use the admin SDK to reset their password, or ask them to add an email to their account first.
+The user signed up with a username only and has no email on their account.
+Use the admin SDK to reset their password, or ask them to add an email address first.